 For mortgages, you'll have to wait a little longer.
-Most mortgage lenders and insurers (like FHA, VA, Fannie Mae, Freddie Mac) require that you wait a minimum of two years after discharge before you apply and that you work to re-establish good credit during the waiting period.
+Most mortgage lenders and insurers—like the Federal Housing Administration (FHA), Veteran's Administration (VA), the Federal National Mortgage Association (Fannie Mae), and the Federal Home Loan Mortgage Corporation (Freddie Mac)—require that you wait a minimum of two years after discharge before you apply and that you work to re-establish good credit during the waiting period.

 This is not true for any number of reasons.
 It can take you years to pay off those debts.
 You may be able to eliminate them in a few months with a bankruptcy case and rehabilitate your credit in two years with care.
 Sometimes, you just can’t pay off the debts because there’s too much debt to ever get a handle on.

 Sometimes you're facing foreclosure or repossession and just don’t have the time or immediate resources to prevent it.

 7. Bankruptcy Is Expensive – NOT TRUE!